School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 Medical assistance/accident/repatriation/individual civil liability insurance is compulsory.
 Langues Vivantes offers you a complete insurance, all information here.

-Arrival is scheduled in Oslo or Copenhagen for the orientation course.
+Arrival is in Oslo or Copenhagen for the orientation course.
 Travel from the course location to the family’s place of residence is the responsibility of the participant.

 We will inform you of the airport/place of arrival once we have received the details of the host family.